CobiontID/CobiontID.github.io/reads.md

 <img src="https://user-images.githubusercontent.com/10507101/216154074-154908f0-3542-49e9-bf0e-39c7f7718705.png" width=700>

 ## Using your own data
-To explore your own data, you can upload your own files and adjust the configuration.
+To explore your own data with the notebook, you can upload your own files and adjust the configuration.
 More details are provided in the notebook.
 However, since fasta files can be very large, it will probably be more convenient to download the notebook and run it locally with Jupyter (it will also work in Virtual Studio Code).